Stuycs-K/project03-final-09-avrahamim/DEVLOG.md

 ### 2025-01-10 - Restructure
 Took down subserver pipe communication with each other.
-0.2 hrs Began working with semaphores and shared memory instead to communicate info between subservers 1 hr
+0.2 hrs Began working with semaphores and shared memory instead to communicate info between subservers.
+1 hr

+### 2025-01-11/12 - Accessing
+Subservers worked to access their respective semaphores and shared memory segments to allow the game to begin.
+1.5 hrs